Tips for Creating Great Email Templates6 Dec 2021

 Please don’t.
 Please test the email in as many different email clients as possible.
 Why I hear you ask?

 Different email clients (Outlook, Gmail, etc.) will process your template in different ways.
 This can result in them looking very different or even breaking completely in certain circumstances.
 So testing is key to ensuring that your recipients receive the beautiful email you designed.

-You can do this by signing up to free accounts in a variety of clients or signing up for a dedicated testing service like Email on Acid or Litmus.
+You can do this by signing up to free accounts in a variety of clients or signing up for a dedicated testing service such as Email on Acid.

 But I really recommend testing your templates, I cannot stress that enough.

 Once you are happy with your template and happy that everyone will receive an email that looks like your design, it’s time to actually hit send.
 But wait!
 It’s Friday night and you’ve spent all day working on your template, not paying attention to the time.
 Do you really think your audience will read an email if you send it at 9pm on a Friday?

 Obviously I’m going to suggest you send from a CRM solution like OpenCRM, where you can hold ALL of the email templates you’ll ever need right alongside all the Contacts and Leads you’re sending them to…with a full history of your communication with these individuals available at the click of a button.

 But it’s not the only solution, of course.
 There are tools such as MailChimp that focus solely on sending out emails…that’s their main focus.
 Many of you might be familiar with how this works already, it’s just a case of hooking up your CRM and your MailChimp account.

 Either way, you’ve now sent your beautiful email template and can just sit back and watch the clicks roll in.